Open Now — 24/7 Plumbing

 If the water level begins to rise in your clogged sink, tub, or toilet when you’re attempting to use a plunger, it’s a sign that the clog isn’t shifting and the water you’re displacing has nowhere to go.
 Stop plunging to avoid an overflow, and wait a few minutes to see if the water level decreases.

 If it doesn’t, you may need to try a different approach, such as a plumber’s snake or auger, to break up the clog.
-If these methods do not work or if you are uncomfortable performing them, it’s time to call in professionals like Service First Plumbing, who can safely and effectively clear your drains without causing damage to your pipes.
+Suppose these methods do not work, or you are uncomfortable performing them.
+In that case, it’s time to call in professionals like Service First Plumbing, who can safely and effectively clear your drains without causing damage to your pipes.

 Are there any preventive measures I can take to avoid clogged drains?